6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 Oden using ingredients from Kanazawa's Omimachi Market

-Oden is available from 100 yen and up.
+Oden dishes start at 150 yen.
 The plate in the front is

-Oden is available from 100 yen and up.
-The plate in the front is "Bakudan" for 390 yen.
-The plate in the back is "Shrimp mask" for 600 yen.
+Oden dishes start at 150 yen.
+The plate in the front is "Bakudan" for 550 yen.
+The plate in the back is "Shrimp mask" 1,000 yen.

 Ippuku Yokocho is a food court in Kanazawa's Omimachi Market, the kitchen of Kanazawa citizens.
 Most of the ingredients are purchased from stores in the market, and you can taste products made with great care by specialty stores such as tofu and kamaboko (fish cake).